neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 (e.g. `ses-001_date-220516`).

 ### Datatype
-Datatypes included at the session level are *required* to have one of the following names `ephys, behav, funcimg, histology`.
+Datatypes are *required* to have one of the following names `ephys, behav, funcimg, histology`.
 If collected, `ephys, behav, funcimg` are *required* to be placed at the session level.
 If collected, `histology` is *required* to be at subject level.